-Four response actions are available when events are triggered.
+Four response actions are available on the TN Series when events are triggered.

-Action Description Trap A notification will be sent to the trap server when an event is triggered.
-E-Mail A notification will be sent to the email server defined in the Email Setting.
-Syslog A notification will be sent to the syslog server defined in Syslog Server Setting.
-Relay Supports digital inputs to integrate sensors.
-When an event is triggered, the device will automate alarms through the relay output.
+Action Description Trap The TN Series will send a notification to the trap server when an event is triggered.
+E-Mail The TN Series will send a notification to the email server defined in the Email Setting.
+Syslog The TN Series will record a syslog to syslog server defined in Syslog Server Setting.
+Fault LED The TN Series supports Fault LED.
+When an event is triggered, the Fault LED will turn on.